tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/批量处理_intl_en.md

    </tr>
 </table>
  -**Inventory Bucket**: select the bucket where the inventory file is stored.
- -**Inventory File Path**: specify the path of COS inventory report or CSV file in the format: `directory/manifest.json` or `directory/manifest.csv`, respectively.
+ -**Inventory File Path**: specify the path of COS inventory report or CSV file in the format of `directory/manifest.json` or `directory/manifest.csv`, respectively.
 For example, if you have an inventory stored in the `examplebucket-1250000000` root directory, the inventory path will be `manifest.json`.
 ![](https://main.qcloudimg.com/raw/5544edff70879dbee24dc2e3fef0c36e.png)
-3. If an inventory ETag automatically appears, you have selected the correct inventory file.
-Then, click **Next** to enter the “Operation Configuration” page, select either of the following two job types, and configure accordingly:
+3. Click **Next** to enter the operation configuration page, select the task type, and configure the configuration items as follows:
   - **Batch Data Copy**:
     - Destination Bucket: select the bucket to store the object copies.
+    - Prefix Operation: you can choose to add, replace, or delete the prefix on the object copies.
     - Storage Class: specify the storage class for object copies.
 Valid values: STANDARD, STANDARD_IA, ARCHIVE.
     - Server-Side Encryption: specify whether to encrypt the object copies.
 Valid values: None, SSE-COS.
-    - Access Permissions: configure access permissions for the object copies.
-Valid values: Inherit destination bucket permissions, Private Read/Write, Public Read/Private Write.
+    - Access Permission: set access permissions to the object copies.
+Valid values: Copy all permissions, Replace all permissions, Add new permissions.
     - Object Metadata: configure metadata for the object copies.
-Valid values: Copy all metadata, Replace all metadata.
+Valid values: Copy all metadata, Replace all metadata, Add new metadata.
+    - Object Tag: configure tags for the object copies.
+Valid values: Copy all tags, Replace all tags, Add new tags.
-  - **Restored archived objects in batches**：
+  - **Restored archived objects in batches**:
     - Restoration Mode: you can select either standard or bulk mode.
-For more information on restoration modes, see [Restoring an Archived Object](https://intl.cloud.tencent.com/document/product/436/30961).
+For more information on restoration modes, please see [Restoring an Archived Object](https://intl.cloud.tencent.com/document/product/436/30961).
     - Validity: specify the number of days after which the object copies will expire and be automatically deleted.
 This value ranges from 1 to 365.
       ![](https://main.qcloudimg.com/raw/4a51de0288564cb70ac5249523637e3e.png)
 4. Click **Next** to enter the "Other Configuration" page where you should configure the following: